jcmgray/quimb/docs/tensor/tensor-openqasm.md

 Named updates can be mixed with raw gate-index updates in the same `set_params(...)` call, for example `{"theta": 0.3, 5: (0.1, 0.2, 0.3)}`.
+This round-trips with `get_params()`, which returns named parameters plus only those integer-indexed parametrized gates not managed by named expressions, and works with generic parameter-handling tools such as [`TNOptimizer`](quimb.tensor.optimize.TNOptimizer).
+Partial named updates are
-Any expressions that still depend on unbound names remain `nan` until those names are set.
-Unknown names raise an error, and gate parameters managed by named expressions cannot be overridden directly via their integer gate indices.
+allowed: expressions that still depend on unbound names remain `nan` until those names are set.
+Unknown names raise an error, and expression-managed gates cannot be overridden directly via their integer gate indices.

-The same named-parameter mechanism can also be used outside OpenQASM import via [`Circuit.register_named_params`](quimb.tensor.circuit.Circuit.register_named_params), with expressions such as `cos(theta / 2)` attached to arbitrary parametrized gates.
+The same named-parameter mechanism can also be used outside OpenQASM import via [`Circuit.register_named_params`](quimb.tensor.circuit.Circuit.register_named_params), either by supplying a sequence of names or a mapping of initial values, with string expressions such as `cos(theta / 2)` or callables attached to arbitrary parametrized gates.
+String-keyed `set_params(...)` updates require such named parameters to have been registered first.

 ## OpenQASM 2 compatibility